-Medically Monitored Intensive Inpatient Services must be delivered by a provider employed by substance abuse treatment organizations that:
+Medically Monitored Intensive Inpatient Services must be delivered by a substance use disorder treatment organization that:

-- a.
-Meets the provider qualification policies, procedures, and standards established by NC Medicaid; - b.
-Meets the requirements of 10A NCAC 27G Rules for Mental Health Developmental Disabilities, and Substance Abuse Facilities and Services; - c.
-Demonstrates that they meet these standards by being credentialed and contracted by the DHHS designated contractor; - d.
-Achieves national accreditation with at least one of the designated accrediting agencies within one (1) year of enrollment as a provider with NC Medicaid; and - e.
-Becomes established as a legally constituted entity capable of meeting all the requirements of the Provider Certification Medicaid Enrollment Agreement, Medicaid Bulletins and service implementation standards.
+- a. meets the provider qualification policies, procedures, and standards established by NC Medicaid; - b. meets the requirements of 10A NCAC 27G Rules for Mental Health Developmental Disabilities, and Substance Abuse Facilities and Services; - demonstrates that they meet these standards by being credentialed and contracted c. by the DHHS designated contractor; - d. within one year of enrollment as a provider with NC Medicaid, achieves national accreditation with at least one of the designated accrediting agencies; and - e. becomes established as a legally constituted entity capable of meeting all the requirements of the Provider Certification Medicaid Enrollment Agreement, Medicaid Bulletins, and service implementation standards.

 This service must be provided in a facility licensed by the NC Division of Health Service Regulation Mental Health Licensure and Certification Section under 10A NCAC 27G Section .3400 Residential Treatment Rehabilitation for Individuals with Substance Abuse Disorders.
+Facilities must be licensed under an approved rule waiver, if applicable.

 Refer to Tribal & Urban Indian Health Centers | HRSA when the service is provided by an Indian Health Service (IHS) or 638 contract or compact operated by a Federally Recognized Tribe as allowed in 25 USC Ch.
-18: INDIAN HEALTH CARE §1621t Licensing and §1647a Nondiscrimination under Federal health care programs in qualifications for reimbursement services.
+18: INDIAN HEALTH CARE §1621t Licensing and §1647a Nondiscrimination under federal health care programs in qualifications for reimbursement services.